 8. Panay

-As with Negros, little is known about Panay beyond Iloilo or neighboring Boracay.
+As with Negros, few travelers know much about Panay beyond Iloilo or neighboring Boracay.
 However, the 6th-largest island in the Philippines has loads of little-visited places or nearby islands that hardly anyone talks about.
 Here are good examples:

 • Nogas Island: this small island is not well known, but it has nice reefs and interesting beaches.

-• Islas de Gigantes: north of Iloilo, from Carles, these islands are becoming better known but remain a secret for foreigners.
+• Gigantes Islands: north of Iloilo, from Carles, these islands are becoming better known but still fly under the radar for international travelers.
 Stay on Gigantes Norte and from there you can do wonderful island hoppings to see Tangke Lagoon, Camugao Gamay Island, Bantigue sandbar, or Antonia.
 In our opinion, it is one of the best island hoppings in the Philippines.

 • Concepcion Islands: this group of 17 islands north of Iloilo is even less known than the previous one, so if you are looking for little-visited places in the Philippines, do not hesitate.
 In our opinion, the best islands are Agho, Pan de Azucar, Bulubadiangan, and Malangabang.

 • Guimaras: just 30 minutes from Iloilo is the island that boasts the best mangoes in the Philippines.
 We got to witness it in all its glory at the festival held every May, where they set up an all-you-can-eat (guess what!) mango buffet.
-The island does not have spectacular beaches (except perhaps Tatlong Pulo) or spots that will leave you open-mouthed, but we really enjoyed the experience and even did an island hopping with interesting snorkeling.
-You can read it all in our article What to do in Guimaras.
+The island doesn’t have spectacular beaches (except perhaps Tatlong Pulo) or spots that will leave you speechless, but we really enjoyed the experience and even did an island hopping with interesting snorkeling.
+You can read it all in our article Things to do in Guimaras.

 • Antique: this province has several interesting corners to discover such as Batung Batu Falls, kayaking along the Tibiao River, and hopping over to Mararison Island with its epic white-sand sandbar, where you can stay overnight with the fishermen.
-Do not miss the chance to take a Kawa hot bath, that is, a soak in huge metal cauldrons while the water is heated with firewood.
+Do not miss the chance to take a Kawa hot bath, in other words, a soak in huge metal cauldrons heated over a wood fire.

 Camugao Gamay, Islas de Gigantes